adamse/stump-optimal-beta-vs-ghc/readme.md

 due to computing the large sum, adding larger Integers is more expensive than checking if they are even.

-To check this I've tweaked the examples in 3 ways:
+To check this I've tweaked the examples in 3 ways (all included timings were taken with GHC 8.8.3):

 1. `Example1Sum` -- the first example but summing instead of filtering even numbers.
 This exhibits a similar slower behaviour as example 2.